Customize Consent Preferences

 The upper eyelid is opened by the combined action of two muscles.
 For a variety of reasons, these muscles can lose some of their effectiveness and function, resulting in a droopy upper eyelid that covers the eye.
 This eyelid ptosis can make a person look tired, and can even interfere with vision.
 Many older patients have eyelid ptosis due to the loosening of the eye-opening muscles or due to a disconnection between the muscle and the eyelid.
 This type of ptosis termed senile ptosis (or levator disinsertion), can be treated surgically in conjunction with a cosmetic blepharoplasty procedure.

-Does Insurance cover eyelid surgery?
+Does insurance cover eyelid surgery?

 Cosmetic eyelid surgery is not covered by insurance, however, ptosis repair may be covered if there is documentation of the condition impairing vision or causing other symptoms.
 Our insurance experts will work closely with your insurance carrier to determine if you are eligible.